HoracioGutierrez/next_boilerplate/README.md

 * Secure pages/routes with a middleware
 * Add more pages and routes to fill with boilerplate with your own content!!!

+## Demo

+You can see a demo of this boilerplate [here](https://next-boilerplate-starter.vercel.app/).

 ## Tech Stack